PacktPublishing/Automated-Testing-in-Microsoft-Dynamics-365-Business-Central-Second-Edition/README.md

 - [Addendum #01](https://www.fluxxus.nl/index.php/bc/addendum-01-scenario-0032-test-that-lookup-value-shows-on-standard-customer-list-report/) – Scenario 0032 ‘Test that lookup value shows on standard Customer – List report’
 - [Addendum #02](https://www.fluxxus.nl/index.php/bc/addendum-02-including-all-extended-pages-in-permissions-testing/) – Including all extended pages in permissions testing
 - [Addendum #03](https://www.fluxxus.nl/index.php/bc/addendum-03-simplifying-api-testing-using-basic-authentication/) – Simplifying API testing using basic authentication
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801816427">https://packt.link/free-ebook/9781801816427 </a> </p>